DylanTet/dsa-information/JS-Advanced-Class/JS-Engine.md

     - DEPENDS ON IMPLEMENTATION if JS is compiled or interpreted.

 ### JS Runtime ###
-  - Every browser comes with a JS Engine (w/ Callstacka and mem heap) / Runtime, Event loop and callback queue.
+  - Every browser comes with a JS Engine (w/ Callstack and mem heap) / Runtime, Event loop, callback queue as well as a Job queue / microtask queue that ECMA actually ended up adding later to the runtime.
+The microtask queue takes priority over the callback queue so those jobs are popped off first, for example, Promises.
     - Runtime gives access to web API's which are async and uses C++ to handle calls.
-    - Event loop is only run whec the callstack within the Engine is empty -> then starts popping callback queue.
+    - Event loop is constantly checking if the callstack is empty -> then starts popping microtasks then callback queue.